egpbos/barcode/README.md

 make
 ```

-This will create binaries for barcode and the supplementary tools in the `bin` directory.
+This will create binaries for barcode and the supplementary tools in the `cmake-build` directory.

 ### MacOS
 The MacOS version has no OpenMP support.
 Configure the project with `cmake` options `-DMULTITHREAD=OFF -DMULTITHREAD_FFTW=OFF` to build on macOS.